Google Tag:

 Honorable Mention: Man in the Middle (MitM)

 A man in the middle is a type of cyber threat where an attacker uses special tools to intercept communication between two parties.
 These can be chats or email messages between two users or data between a user and a website server.
-The attacker eavesdrops on the communication to snoop on or manipulate the information being exchanged often to steal sensitive information such as passwords and financial information.
+The attacker eavesdrops on the communication to snoop on or manipulate the information being exchanged, often to steal sensitive information such as passwords and financial information.

-Users can protect themselves from Man-in-the-Middle attacks by:
+Users can protect themselves from man in the middle attacks by:

 • Using encryption to secure messages and data sent over networks